zak-45/WLEDAudioSyncRTBeat/README.md

     *   `PORT`: The port of the OSC server.
     *   `ADDRESS`: The OSC path (e.g., `/wled/bpm`).
     *   `MODE` (Optional): Can be `PLAIN` (the final BPM), `HALF` (BPM / 2), or `GMA3` (a specific curve for GrandMA3 lighting software).
 Defaults to `PLAIN`.

+### Interactive Controls

+`u` key
+:   Press the `u` key at any time to manually trigger a BPM re-learning phase.
+This is useful if you feel the tempo is incorrect or during a song transition.

 ## Example